yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 Notes:
     - Using the :ref:`hx_post <hx_post>` template tag signifies that it's an :code:`hx-post`
-    - The goal of this :code:`hx-post` is to change the signed in user's email to the value of the input and display the email in the div.
+    - The goal of this :code:`hx-post` is to change the signed in user's email to the value of the input replace the email address in the div with the updated email

 Create the HXRequest